 - Step 2: Complete the Peer Mentor Application on VOLink by March 6th, 2022 at 11:45 pm.

-- Step 3: For applicants who have been selected to continue you will receive the sign-up email about next steps.
+- Step 4: For applicants who have been selected to continue you will receive the sign-up email about next steps.
 You will then sign up for a group interview, taking place after spring break.
 You must attend Interview Week which will consist of an individual and group interview.
 (If all of your courses conflict, please email us asap.)